DewwerdVasya/Google_Dino_Python/README.md

 Run Main

+To run main, you have to download pycharm

-google dino was made on pygame
+Google dino was made on pygame